 Best For

-Situations where downtime is the primary concern β commercial vehicles, primary transportation with no backup car, or urgent situations.
-The warranty is typically 3 years/100,000 miles from the reman manufacturer, backed by our installation warranty.
+Situations where downtime is the primary concern - commercial vehicles, primary transportation with no backup car, or urgent situations.
+The warranty from the reman manufacturer is solid, and we back it with our own installation warranty.

 Option 3: Used Transmission